wso2/docs-choreo-dev/en/developer-docs/docs/administer/configure-enterprise-login.md

     | **Value/Answer/Destination**       | wso2-domain-verification:<`verification_code`> |

-Now, you are ready to bring your own identity to Choreo.
+Now, you are ready to bring your own identity to {{ product_name }}.

-## Bring your own identity to Choreo
+## Bring your own identity to {{ product_name }}

-When you create an organization in Choreo, an organization with the same name is provisioned for you in Asgardeo.
-To bring your own identity to Choreo, you must configure a federated enterprise IdP on Asgardeo in the organization that is provisioned for you.
+When you create an organization in {{ product_name }}, an organization with the same name is provisioned for you in Asgardeo.
+To bring your own identity to {{ product_name }}, you must configure a federated enterprise IdP on Asgardeo in the organization that is provisioned for you.

 Follow the steps given below to configure the federated IdP: